skygear-demo/index/README.md

 ![](https://github.com/SkygearIO/skygear-server/raw/master/.github/skygear-logo.png)

-# Skygear demos
-List of all Skygear Demos
+# List of all Skygear Demos

 * Demos to help you understand how Skygear works!
 * You can run live demos or even deploy them on to your own [Skygear account](https://skygear.io) for free.